12.31.2008

 Karolina Kurkova, a Czech lingerie model, takes the lead with Israeli supermodel Bar Rafaeli in the second spot in the list that includes celebrities who take us at hello with the hell-bound bottomline of physical appeal: Angelina Jolie, Scarlett Johansson, Gisele Bundchen, Heidi Klum, Penelope Cruz, Shakira, among others.

 Which makes me wonder how E! bigwigs come up with the ranking.
 I mean, how they spot the difference among those women is beyond me.
 Looks like there's just a skin-tight line of the lingerie and the pout of their lips that set them apart.
-No brainer if it would be easier for
+No brainer if it would be easier for a sultan, supposing these ladies were in his harem, to have a heart attack than decide who's the most alluring of 'em all.

 Well, the likes of Karolina may wrap us all and our winky-kinky thoughts around their fingers.
 But, in my book, there's no crossing out the cliche about that sex organ under a woman's hair.
 Of course, it wouldn't hurt if brain alliterates with beauty.